Fertility Supplements for Women:

 Less acclaimed than folate, but equally important for supporting fetal development is choline.
 New research shows that choline plays a critical role during the prenatal period, helping with multiple functions, including tissue expansion, brain development, and neurotransmission.

-Because of choline’s importance in fetal development, it’s surprising the many prenatal vitamins don’t include it as a standard nutrient.
+Because of choline’s importance in fetal development, it’s surprising that many prenatal vitamins don’t include it as a standard nutrient.
 It’s important to check the label to ensure you’re getting enough choline if you’re planning to get pregnant.

 Iodine

-Iodine is another female fertility supplement that’s critical to normal fetal brain development.
-It’s found in many types of seafood, such as cod, shrimp, and tuna.
-Your thyroid gland requires iodine to produce thyroid hormones, which regulate the body’s metabolism, helps control cell growth, and repair damaged cells.
+Your thyroid gland requires iodine to produce thyroid hormones, which regulate the body’s metabolism, help control cell growth, and repair damaged cells.
 In utero, babies require thyroid hormones from their mothers for brain development.
 Low maternal levels of iodine during pregnancy can impair fetal neurodevelopment.
-Taking iodine supplements ensures sufficient iodine levels.

 Vitamin E

 Vitamin E is a fat-soluble vitamin essential to many physiological functions and processes.
 In women, vitamin E plays an important role in maintaining proper reproductive system function.
-Known as “the birth vitamin”, vitamin E cannot be made by the human body, and without it, it’s impossible for the body to reproduce.
-A famous 1922 rat study by Evans and Bishop discovered that rats with no vitamin E in their diets were sterile.
-Once vitamin E was re-introduced, the rats could reproduce.

-Vitamin E supplementation has proven beneficial to infertile women in several clinical studies, helping with endometrial thickness and implantation,
+Vitamin E has been shown to improve endometrial thickness, and has proven beneficial to infertile women in several clinical studies.

 Arginine

-The Best Female Fertility Supplements
+The Best Fertility Supplements for Women

 Peak Prenatal

-Peak Prenatal is a well-formulated fertility supplement for women that should be ideally taken starting 90 days before planning to get pregnant.
-It contains many of the nutrients listed above.
-In fact, it features 41 nutritional ingredients including 14 patented/ trademarked nutrients that have clinically demonstrated absorption, bioavailability, comfortable digestion, and or superior efficacy compared to their generic vitamin and mineral counterparts.
+In fact, it features 41 nutritional ingredients, including 14 patented and trademarked nutrients that have clinically demonstrated absorption, bioavailability, comfort, and or superior efficacy compared to their generic vitamin and mineral counterparts.
 Peak Prenatal helps support egg and preconception health, pregnancy and healthy fetal development, and supports mom and baby into and through the 4th trimester.

-VivoMega™ Fish Oil
+VivoMega Fish Oil

-VivoMega™ Fish Oil is a great source of Omega 3 fatty acids that help supports egg quality, hormone function, and overall female reproductive health.
-Omega 3s support a host of other systems for your general health and wellbeing, including brain, heart, and immune health.
+VivoMega Fish Oil is a great source of omega-3 fatty acids that help support egg quality, hormone function, and overall female reproductive health.
+Omega-3s support a host of other systems for your general health and wellbeing, including brain, heart, and immune health.

 Ovarian Bloom

-Ovarian Bloom™ is an effective supplement for egg quality and is uniquely formulated to support egg, ovarian, ovulatory, and uterine health with nutrients to boost female fertility like vitamin E, Co-Q10, vitamin D, myoinositol, and PQQ.
+Ovarian Bloom is an effective supplement for egg quality and is uniquely formulated to support egg, ovarian, ovulatory, and uterine health with nutrients to boost female fertility like vitamin E, CoQ10, vitamin D, myo-inositol, and PQQ.
 It also includes antioxidants to help protect ovarian, fallopian, uterine, egg, and other cells from free radicals that may cause damage.

 Fertile Guard